Cyberes/ha-webcam-intelligence/README.md

 This uses a webcam to generate a current weather conditions summary via the Anthropic API.

+The entity's state is the generated summary compressed via Brotli and encoded in Base91 in order to keep the length of the state under the maximum of 255 characters.

 ### Install

 1. `pip install -r requirementst.txt`